Xenophobia: Germany

-The period after Germany's loss of World War I led to the increased espousal of anti-Semitism and other forms of racism in the country's political discourse, for example, emotions which were initially expressed by members of the right-wing Freikorps finally culminated in the ascent of Adolf Hitler and the Nazi Party in 1933.
+The period after Germany's loss of World War I led to the increased espousal of antisemitism and other forms of racism in the country's political discourse, for example, emotions which were initially expressed by members of the right-wing Freikorps finally culminated in the ascent of Adolf Hitler and the Nazi Party in 1933.
 The Nazi Party's racial policy and the Nuremberg Race Laws against Jews and other non-Aryans represented the most explicit racist policies in twentieth century Europe.
 These laws deprived all Jews (including half-Jews and quarter-Jews) and all other non-Aryans of German citizenship.
 The official title of Jews became "subjects of the state".
 At first, the Nuremberg Race Laws only forbade racially mixed sexual relationships and marriages between Aryans and Jews but later they were extended to "Gypsies, Negroes or their bastard offspring".
 Such interracial relationships were known as "racial pollution" Rassenschande, and they became a criminal and punishable offence under the race laws.
 The Nazi racial theory regarded Poles and other Slavic peoples as racially inferior Untermenschen.
 Nazi Germany's Directive No.1306 stated: "Polishness equals subhumanity.
 Poles, Jews and gypsies are on the same inferior level."

 After the 1950s the steady arrival of Turkish workers led to xenophobia.

 According to a 2012 survey, 18% of Turks in Germany believe that Jews are inferior human beings.